 Luckin Coffee plans to relist in U.S. two years after accounting fraud - FT

-Jan 19 (Reuters) - Luckin Coffee is looking to relist its shares in the United States nearly two years after an accounting scandal, the Financial Times reported on Wednesday, according to two sources familiar with the matter.
+Jan 19 (Reuters) - Luckin Coffee plans to relist its shares in the United States, the Financial Times reported on Wednesday, two years after the Chinese coffee chain's $300 million accounting scandal.

-The company was delisted from the Nasdaq stock exchange in June 2020 after the Chinese coffee chain fabricated more than $300 million of its sales.
+The company is exploring whether it should relist on the Nasdaq, as soon as the end of this year, the report said citing two sources familiar with the matter.

+Ahead of the proposed relisting, Luckin held meetings with investors and advisers to discuss other options for capital raising, according to the report.

 (Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Krishna Chandra Eluri)